Honda VTR1000 Superhawk, 98 and up

 vtr_emu2.jpg (16148 bytes)

-2. For persistent over richness, you can use another rear emulsion tube to lean out the front cylinder.
+2. For persistent over richness at cruise, you can use another rear emulsion tube to lean out the front cylinder.
 The higher holes delay the onset of fuel delivery.
 Diagnosed by the need to have the front fuel screw almost closed for best idle - That's a superb test for pilot jet size.

 3. Best idle should be obtained between 1.5 and 3 turns out - if you have the correct size pilot jet and TPS adjusted to 500 ohms and you don't need a rear emu tube in the front - as some vtr's require -